 - The First Home Rule meeting of Tilak was at Belgaum.

 - The League was restricted to Maharastra (Bombay city was not included), Karnataka, Central Provinces, and Berar.

 - It has six branches.

-- Demanded Swarajya, the formation of linguistic states, and education should be in vernacular.
+- Tilak demanded Swarajya, the formation of linguistic states, and education should be in the vernacular.

 - It had 200 branches and covered the rest of India.

 - It was not well organized in comparison to Tilak’s League.

 - George Arundale was the organizing secretary, beside him the main work was done by B.W.
 Wadia and C.P.
 Ramaswamy Aiyar.